 MASTER_SSL=0is set, this corresponds to

-To name the slave certificate and SSL private key files using the
+To name the replica certificate and SSL private key files using the

-CHANGE MASTER TOstatement, if you did not do this in the slave's
+CHANGE MASTER TOstatement, if you did not do this in the replica's

 my.cnffile, add the appropriate